prepare.blog

 • Store more if you live in a hot climate, perform heavy physical work, are pregnant or nursing, have infants, care for elderly family members, have medical needs, or keep pets.

-Don’t forget pets.
-The CDC recommends 1 quart to 1 gallon per pet per day depending on the animal’s size.
-A 60-pound dog needs about a half gallon daily in moderate weather — more in the heat.
+Don’t forget your animals.
+The CDC recommends 1 quart to 1 gallon per pet per day depending on size.
+A 60-pound dog needs about half a gallon daily in moderate weather — more when it’s hot.

-Add cooking, basic hygiene, and pets, and a family of four should realistically aim for 70–80 gallons.
+Quick math: a family of four aiming for 14 days needs 56 gallons just for drinking.
+Add cooking, basic hygiene, and a dog, and you’re realistically looking at 70–80 gallons.
 Portland’s emergency management office frames 14 gallons per person as the baseline two-week target, and given our regional infrastructure vulnerability, I agree completely.

 PeopleStandard Rate (1 gal/day)Rationed Rate (~0.5 gal/day)